 - Data Collaboration

 The Data Preparation feature deals with data ingestion from different data sources, data profiling, and data cleansing jobs.

-The data from your data sources are configured to ingest into OAC at scheduled intervals or in real-time.
+The data from your data sources are configured to ingest into Oracle Analytics Cloud at scheduled intervals or in real-time.

 The Data Preparation part involves the selection of the different data points from various data sources for ingestion, identifying duplicates and removing redundant columns, cleaning up the spell errors ingested from your different data sources, etc.